tbates/tbates.github.io/_posts/2020-10-02-Getting-results-umxSummary.markdown

 # "Give me results!"

 ### This page is not finished.
-When done it will explain using umx's  packaged  S3 classes for getting results the way you already know from R
+When done it will explain using umx functions to display results the way you already know from R

 ### Currently, this is just a very preliminary stub!